codyngpriest/alx-higher_level_programming/0x11-python-network_1/README.md

 7. Error code #1
 This is a Python script that takes in a URL, sends a request to the URL and displays the body of the response.

+8. Search API
+This is a Python script that takes in a letter and sends a POST request to http://0.0.0.0:5000/search_user with the letter as a parameter.